dmcgits/dmcgits.github.io/mds/ISE102/week10_notes.md

 - Problems that must be cracked to make Snake
 - Custom objects - How can objects help
-- Let's move a thing with code
+- Showing a score on screen with wstring
-- Let's use key presses to change how a thing moves
+-
 ### Resource: New eightiesGame.h

 Grab the [Updated eightiesGame.h](assets/week10/eightiesGame.h)